 But after "o'er the ramparts we watched," he looked at his hand!
 He had crib notes for the National Anthem!
 That's worse than Sarah Palin's crib notes for one of her political speeches.
 That's even worse than George's "crib notes for sex" in the Seinfeld episode "The Move"!

 The Red Sox fans booed the hell out of him.
 For once, I agree with them!
 Besides... it's Michael Bolton.

 3. Jimi Hendrix, Woodstock Music & Art Festival, Yasgur's Farm, Bethel, New York, August 18, 1969.
 I know this one has become iconic, but I hate it.
 I don't know what point Jimi was trying to make with it, but I really, really hate it.

-Yet when Brian May, the guitarist for Queen (as fate would have it), played "God Save the Queen" at Buckingham Palace for Queen Elizabeth's Golden Jubilee (marking 50 years on the throne), it was electric, and it was rock, but it was very respectful, and it got a tremendous ovation.
+Yet when Brian May, the guitarist for Queen (as fate would have it), played "God Save the Queen" at Buckingham Palace for Queen Elizabeth's Golden Jubilee (marking 50 years on the throne) in 2002, it was electric, and it was rock, but it was very respectful, and it got a tremendous ovation.